astrogeeksagar/javascript/README.md

   ...
 - [Problem 5](./Return_Length_of_Arguments_Passed.js): Write a function argumentsLength that returns the count of arguments passed to it.
 Add more problem sections as needed.
+- [Problem 6](./Array_Reduce_Transformation.js): Given an integer array nums, a reducer function fn, and an initial value init, return a reduced array.A reduced array is created by applying the following operation: val = fn(init, nums[0]), val = fn(val, nums[1]), val = fn(val, nums[2]), ... until every element in the array has been processed.
+The final value of val is returned.
+If the length of the array is 0, it should return init.Please solve it without using the built-in Array.reduce method.

 ## Usage